You are here

-- April 21-22, 2020 - Prairie's Edge Casino in Granite Falls, MN - Hosted by the Upper Sioux Community
+- April 21-22, 2020 - Prairie's Edge Casino Resort in Granite Falls, MN - Hosted by the Upper Sioux Community

-- June 22-23, 2020 - Grand Portage Lodge in Grand Portage, MN - Hosted by the Grand Portage Band of Chippewa Indians
+- June 22-23, 2020 - Grand Portage Lodge & Casino in Grand Portage, MN - Hosted by the Grand Portage Band of Chippewa Indians

-- September 14-15, 2020 - Fortune Bay Casino in Tower, MN - Hosted by the Boise Forte Band of Chippewa
+- September 14-15, 2020 - Fortune Bay Resort Casino in Tower, MN - Hosted by the Bois Forte Band of Chippewa

-- November 2-3, 2020 - Treasure Island Casino in Welch, MN - Hosted by the Prairie Island Indian Community
+- November 2-3, 2020 - Treasure Island Resort & Casino in Welch, MN - Hosted by the Prairie Island Indian Community